xyphanajay/datastructure/README.md

 # datastructure
-Data Structure and Algorithm
+Data Structure and Algorithm.
-I learned Data Structure basics in last 6 months.
-I'll apply them now.
-.
+Basic DSA for learners.